twodeadgirls/twodeadgirls.github.io/_posts/2019-11-02-artificial.md

 </p>
 Reread the phrase emphasized in the first sentence, " be conscious of itself".
 Thats the part I don't get.
 I get the use of algorithms, I get perceptons.
 I think its even fairly reasoble most people can udnerstand how these work to create a facial recogintion system.
 With the warning the math is way past what Fred Cutchens taught at Abbeville High School.
 But its doable for the average person with enough coffee.
+Alan Turing defined it this way by paraphrasing neurologist Geoffery Johnson;
+“Not until a machine can write a sonnet or compose a concerto because of thoughts and emotions felt, and not by the chance fall of symbols, could we agree that machine equals brain—that is, not only write it but know that it had written it.
+No mechanism could feel (and not merely artificially signal, an easy contrivance) pleasure at its successes, grief when its valves fuse, be warmed by flattery, be made miserable by its mistakes, be charmed by sex, be angry or depressed when it cannot get what it wants.”

-That last sentence cuts to the chase of A.I. research.
-How does a machine become conscious of itself ?
+That last phrase though of the Navy's 1958 press conference still holds true, "be conscious of its existence", cuts to the chase of A.I. research.
+How does a machine become conscious of itself?
+We still do not know.